2dml-lab/2dml-lab.github.io/_posts/2024-01-31-summer_projects.md

 Students interested in this year's project are welcome to reach out via email until the 1st of May 2026 to schedule a meeting, but earlier contact is encouraged, as each project is limited to one student.
 If the project is allocated before the deadline, it will be marked as unavailable below.

+<code style="color : name_color">**Year:**</code> 2026
+<code style="color : name_color">### **Advisor:**</code> Ben Moews
+<code style="color : name_color">### **Title:**</code> Pandemic impacts on crime and recovery: Socioeconomic deprivation and vulnerability in Chicago
+<code style="color : name_color">### **Description:**</code> The COVID-19 pandemic affected many aspects of life, including the spatial distribution and frequency of different crime types during prevention policy measures.
+The objective of this project is to investigate the interactions of before-and-after COVID-19 crime impacts and socioeconomic factors.
+As such, the project has a methodological focus on spatial statistics and time series analysis, with further options such as cluster analysis as part of unsupervised machine learning.
+Students will be provided with fine-grained spatio-temporal data on crime incident reports for the City of Chicago, while socioeconomic hardship data is availale through the American Community Survey 5-Year Estimates.

 | **Project title (2026)** |
 | :--- |
 | Pandemic impacts on crime and recovery: Socioeconomic deprivation and vulnerability in Chicago |